amitpanday/react-native-instagram-like-picker/README.md

 # react-native-instagram-like-picker

-Pick the image like instagram and manupulate it
+Pick the image like instagram and manupulate it.

 ## Installation